zwcloud/ImGui/ReadMe.md

 ### For Android

-1. Preparation
-    * Add a local directory as a new nuget package source and put [`ImageSharp.1.0.0-alpha9.nupkg`](https://github.com/zwcloud/ImGui/blob/master/packages/ImageSharp.1.0.0-alpha9/ImageSharp.1.0.0-alpha9.nupkg) inside.
-(The official ImageSharp package is a dummy one on nuget.org.
-This is a modified version of the latest ImageSharp that supports .NET Standard 2.0.)
-2. Copy [Android Templates project](https://github.com/zwcloud/ImGui/tree/master/templates/AndroidTemplate).
+1. Copy [Android Templates project](https://github.com/zwcloud/ImGui/tree/master/templates/AndroidTemplate).
 The referenced Demo can be removed if you don't need that.
-3. Add your GUI code in `MainForm.OnGUI`.
+2. Add your GUI code in `MainForm.OnGUI`.
-4. Build and deploy it to your Android device.
+3. Build and deploy it to your Android device.

 For now, please refer to [the shared project __Demo__](https://github.com/zwcloud/ImGui/tree/master/templates/Demo) for how to use Hello ImGui.